Any questions?

 • Q: SUBMITTING ASSIGNMENTS: Why do you need to confirm my identity when I submit work?

-It is a requirement of our Awarding Organisation that we confirm the identity of each student, before your certificate is issued.
+It is a requirement of our Awarding Organisation that we confirm the identity of each student, before your eCertificate is issued.
 We need you to verify that each piece of assessed work you submit has been completed by you and that the final qualification is given to the correct person.

 • Q: SUBMITTING ASSIGNMENTS: How many files can I submit for each assignment?